lptl/3DScanning/README.md

 ## Questions
 - opencv only provides feature matcher, which use feature descriptors as input.
 There is no keypoint matcher in opencv.
 But harris keypoint matcher produce keypoints and harris corner responses.
 - Why the matching result of feature matcher contains the index of keypoints
+- still confusing about how to merge multiple point clouds to get a whole 3D model because ICP seems not to do the job.